 For kick-starting a career in Biochemical engineering, you need to complete your 10+2 level of studies with BiPC subjects (Biology, Physics, and Chemistry) along with Maths.
 But what is important to note is that the minimum percentage or score required may vary from one university to another.
 This is one of the courses in Biology after 12th except MBBS which calls for different entrance exams.
 Further, you will also be required to submit English language proficiency test scorecards like that of IELTS and TOEFL, university transcripts, CV, Statement of Purpose (SOP), Letter of Recommendation (LOR), etc.

-Subjects in Biochemical Engineering
+What you will study in Biochemical Engineering

 Although there are a variety of courses available in this field at both UG and PG level, the subjects usually tend to remain the same.
 The UG courses will give you foundational knowledge whereas the PG ones will help you firm your grip over the chosen specialization.
 Let us take a quick look at some of the vital subjects that you will be studying to set up a career in Biochemical Engineering.